rolancon/confetti/README.md

 Relational databases extend further on document stores.
 There are multiple records (often called relations or rows).
 The records have similar keys (known as columns), but different values (or fields).
 The records are also are numbered incrementally.
 This can be achieved automatically as follows:

-    [table,]
+    [table/]
-    /
+    ,
     key1 = value-a
     key2 = value-b
-    /
+    ,
     key1 = value-c
     key2 = value-d

-The table header ends with a comma **,** to indicate that this is a separate set (a Quad in Confetti terminology).
-The _/_ operator automatically increases a counter, and uses this in a new pair, where the counter is the key, and the record is the value.
+The table header ends with a slash **/** to indicate that this is a separate set (a Quad in Confetti terminology).
+The _,_ operator automatically increases a counter, and uses this in a new pair, where the counter is the key, and the record is the value.
 So the first record would then be identical to:

     [1]
     key1 = value-a